Jared Cook: 2009 season

 The Tennessee Titans selected Cook in the third round (89th overall) of the 2009 NFL draft.
 The Tennessee Titans traded their second round pick in the 2010 NFL draft to the New England Patriots in order to draft Cook.
 Cook was the third tight end drafted in 2009.

-On July 2, 2009, the Tennessee Titans signed Cook to a four-year, $2.45 million contract that included a signing bonus of $711,000.
+On July 2, 2009, the Titans signed Cook to a four-year, $2.45 million contract that included a signing bonus of $711,000.

 Throughout training camp, Cook competed against Alge Crumpler and Craig Stevens for a role as the primary backup tight end.
 Head coach Jeff Fisher named Cook the fourth tight end on the Titans' depth chart to begin the regular season, behind Bo Scaife, Alge Crumpler, and Craig Stevens.

-On September 20, 2009, he made his professional debut in the Titans' Week 2 loss to the Houston Texans after being a healthy scratch the previous week.
-On October 4, 2009, Cook caught two passes for 11 yards during a 37–17 loss at the Jacksonville Jaguars in Week 4.
+On September 20, 2009, Cook made his professional debut in the Titans' Week 2 loss to the Houston Texans after being a healthy scratch the previous week.
+Two weeks later, Cook caught two passes for 11 yards in a 37–17 loss at the Jacksonville Jaguars in Week 4.
 Cook caught his first NFL reception from quarterback Kerry Collins for a five-yard gain in the third quarter.

-Cook finished his rookie season with nine receptions for 74 receiving yards in 14 games and no starts.
+Cook finished his rookie season with nine receptions for 74 yards in 14 games and no starts.

 2010 season

 Cook competed against Craig Stevens throughout training camp to be the second tight end on the depth chart after Alge Crumpler departed during free agency.
 Offensive coordinator Mike Heimerdinger named Cook the third tight end on the depth chart to start the season, behind Bo Scaife and Craig Stevens.
 On December 19, 2010, Cook earned his first career start after Bo Scaife was benched as a possible result of comments he made about a divided locker room.
-He finished the Titans 31–17 victory against the Houston Texans with three catches for 42 receiving yards.
-On December 26, 2010, Cook caught five passes for a season-high 96 yards and scored his first NFL touchdown during a 34–14 loss at the Kansas City Chiefs.
+He finished the Titans 31–17 victory against the Houston Texans with three catches for 42 yards.
+In the next game, Cook caught five passes for a season-high 96 yards and scored his first NFL touchdown during a 34–14 loss at the Kansas City Chiefs.
 He caught a 22-yard touchdown reception off a pass by quarterback Kerry Collins in the third quarter to mark his first career touchdown.

-Cook appeared in all 16 games and made one start in 2010 while making 29 receptions for 361 receiving yards and a touchdown.
+Cook appeared in all 16 games and made one start in 2010 while making 29 receptions for 361 yards and a touchdown.
 He also had a career-high six combined tackles on special teams.